• What’s On Salisbury

 Salisbury News & Events

-“What’s on in Salisbury” is the ‘go to’ website, packed with information for residents and visitors, to make your time in Salisbury an enjoyable.
-Great ideas on what to do and see, the best places to eat and stay, attractions, events, news and more…
+✨What’s on in Salisbury is the “go to” website for great ideas on what to do and see in Salisbury, the top places to eat and stay, attractions, events, news and more…🎞️

 Home Sport Activities News